robmcmullen/omnivore/docs/tasks_and_applications.rst

 among others.

-Q: How do we get a reference to the application?
+:Q: How do we get a reference to the application?
-A: through the TaskWindow: TaskWindow.application
+:A: through the TaskWindow: TaskWindow.application

-Q: How do we create a new top-level window?
+:Q: How do we create a new top-level window?
-A: TaskApplication.create_window
+:A: TaskApplication.create_window